We are strategically located along the Norwegian coast from Stavanger in the south to Hammerfest in the north and Kuwait in the Middle East.

 SAR Mongstad Water Treatment Process Plant was established in 2016, and is the largest water treatment facility of its kind in Norway.

-It has a yearly capacity of 245 000 m3 oil contaminated water, and a receiving and a storage capacity totaling 20 000 m3 at any given time.
+It has an annual capacity of 245 000 m3 oil contaminated water, and a receiving and a storage capacity totaling 20 000 m3 at any given time.
 Contaminated waste water is delivered by truck or by ship at Mongstad Base.

-SAR Treatment Tananger (Risavika) is a specialist offshore hazardous waste treatment facility using TCC for Thermomechanical Cutting Cleaning of oil-based drilling waste.
-With 2 TCC`s the facility is Norway`s largest and most capable drilling waste cleaning facility.
-The toxic drilling waste is re-cycled into clean water & solids and a high quality recovered oil which can be re-used as a high quality fuel.
+SAR Treatment Tananger (Risavika) is a specializedt offshore hazardous waste treatment facility using Thermomechanical Cutting Cleaning (TCC) for handling oil-based drilling waste.
+The facilitiy has two TCCs, making it Norway’`s largest and most capable drilling waste cleaning facility.
+The toxic drilling waste is re-cycled into clean water, solids and a recovered oil which can be re-used as a high quality fuel.

 Receiving, storage and final processing of oil-based drilling waste.